-- 17. During the proceedings for guardianship there is no independent representation of the child or infant in question to test the suitability of the applicants and the information that they present to court.
-Basically it is the applicants and the child or children only before the court with a supporting cast of counsel, relatives of the child and or those in custody of the child.
-In this particular case this situation is ameliorated by the fact that the children are adolescents and can, to some extent, express themselves and have done so in favour of this application.
-Nevertheless they are still children who would deserve independent representation in proceedings of this nature. - 18.
-There are no statutory guidelines with regard to guardianship of children.
+- 15. During the proceedings for guardianship there is no independent representation of the child or infant in question to test the suitability of the applicants and the information that they present to court.
+Basically it is the applicants and the child or children only before the court with a supporting cast of counsel, relatives of the child and or those in custody of the child. - 16.
+There are no statutory guidelines with regard to guardianship of children beyond the foster care placement rules which are not applicable to the case at the bar.
 There is no register for guardianship orders issued by this court, especially in the case of non citizens who take the children outside the country, unlike the one available for adoption orders.
-This is bound to make it difficult if any information is required at some stage in the child's or its guardians' life. - 19.
+This is bound to make it difficult if any information is required at some stage in the child's or its guardians' life. - 17.
 It appears to me that in its effect Section 46 of the Children Act effectively denies children the possibility of adoption and care, at times, of the only adoptive parents available to them, simply on the basis that those prospective adoptive parents are non-citizens of this country.
 In doing so this may not be in the best interests of those children in distress with no parents to look after them and no offer from local adoptive parents.
 In such cases it may well be that Section 46 of the Children Act runs counter to Article 34 of the Constitution that requires, inter alia, laws relating to children to be enacted in their best interests.
-It is questionable if Section 46 is in the best interests of children. - 20.
-A somewhat similar point was considered by the Constitutional Court of South Africa in The Minister of Welfare and Population Development v Sara Jane Fitzpatrick and Anor Case No. CCT 08/2000.
+It is questionable if Section 46 is in the best interests of children. - 18.
+A somewhat similar point was considered by the Constitutional Court of South Africa in The Minister of Welfare and Population Development v Sara Jane Fitzpatrick andAnor Case No. CCT 08/2000.
 Section 18 (4) (f) of the South African Children Care Act bluntly barred non South African citizens from being able to adopt South African children.
 The Constitutional Court held that Section 18 (4) (f) was unconstitutional in so far as it failed to give paramountcy to the best interests of children as required by Section 28 (2) of the Constitution.
 Section 28 (2) of the South African Constitution in substance has the same import as our Article 34 of the Constitution of Uganda though the wording is varied.
 To an extent, and in its effect, Section 46 of our Children Act is similar to Section 18 (4) (f) of the South Africa Children Care Act although it is not as pervasive as the former.
-It leaves a small window of opportunity for resident non-citizens.
+It leaves a small window of opportunity for resident noncitizens.